bfg-lhirschi/tf-sonarqube-integration/README.md

 - [ ] Pass all credentials with project.
 - [ ] Configure Terraform workspace notifications; either Slack channel or email. https://app.terraform.io/app/bfg/workspaces/gis_sonarqube_github/settings/notifications

+# Help
+This configuration was written by BFG Core Platform Team member denna.solon@bigfishgames.com.
+You may contact me for help as needed.